gareth-24/template-repo/README.md

 ## Description

 _This is an template for a basic project repository with instructions on how to install node webpackages, loaders, and plugins.
-Use this project as a walkthrough with to configure new webpacks or clone this repo and change file names and dependencies accordingly._
+Use this project as a walkthrough to configure new webpacks or clone this repo and change file names and dependencies accordingly._
 ## File Structure
 ```
 template-repo/